Halyna Kuzmenko: Controversy around alleged diary

 According to Roberts Eidemanis, on 29 March 1920, a diary was discovered in the possession of Feodora Gaenko, who had been killed during a Red assault against Huliaipole.
 Dated from 19 February to 26 March 1920 and written in the Ukrainian language, this diary was attributed to "Makhno's wife".
 The document presents Nestor Makhno as an alcoholic and depicts cases of extrajudicial punishment by the Revolutionary Insurgent Army against requisitioning units, all told from the perspective of a woman observing the insurgent campaign first hand.

 The document was found in Eidemanis' archives by the Soviet historian Mikhail Kubanin, who used it as a source in depicting a clash between violent peasant insurgents and urban officials.
 The document was dismissed as counterfeit by Peter Arshinov and Nestor Makhno himself, who instead claimed that the diary which had been kept by him and Kuzmenko was used for Arshinov's own history of the Makhnovshchina.
 But since Kubanin published his book about the Makhnovshchina in 1927, the diary has remained a key source in Soviet historiography of the Makhnovshchina.

 It was only in the 1960s, during her interview with the Russian historian Sergey Semanov, that Kuzmenko confirmed the legitimacy of the diary.
 She clarified that she had begun keeping the diary, in a notebook she had been given by Feodora Gaenko, as her husband had wanted her to record a history of the Makhnovshchina.
 She also claimed that the diary had been seized by Red cavalrymen, who had stopped her and Gaenko's wagon, and that it later appeared in a Soviet newspaper – directly disputing Arshinov's denials.
 As to the contents, Kuzmenko claimed that she did not remember what she had written and could not attest to the accuracy of the events depicted in the published version, specifically disputing the characterisation of Makhno as an alcoholic.

 The document's authenticity has been disputed to varying degrees in Makhnovist historiography.
 Vladimir Litvinov claimed it had been forged by the Cheka and that Kuzmenko's own admission had been a lie, in order not to bring her and her daughter under further scrutiny by the authorities.
 Sean Patterson disputed that Kuzmenko had any reason to lie, noting that Kuzmenko's account of the seizure of the diary differed drastically from that of Eidemanis, whom he accused of historical revisionism for the purpose of propaganda, detailing differences between the original text and the "falsified version" published by Eidemanis.
 Both Patterson and Alexandre Skirda claimed that the diary's authenticity could only be established through graphological analysis.
-Michael Malet also dimissed it as an unreliable source for specific events, due to a lack of corroborating evidence, while Colin Darch concluded his own analysis on the diary's authenticity by holding the text as a valuable primary source.
+Michael Malet also dismissed it as an unreliable source for specific events, due to a lack of corroborating evidence, while Colin Darch concluded his own analysis on the diary's authenticity by holding the text as a valuable primary source.